I Dyed My "Mousy Brown" Hair Back To My Childhood Blonde

 Advertisement

-For her hair-color refresh, DeJoy heads to Salon AKS in New York City, where she's introduced to the salon owners (and husband-and-wife duo), hairstylist Kao Hui and colorist Kathleen Flynn.
+For her hair-colour refresh, DeJoy heads to Salon AKS in New York City, where she's introduced to the salon owners (and husband-and-wife duo), hairstylist Kao Hui and colorist Kathleen Flynn.

 Turning towards the mirror to see the finished product, DeJoy is floored as she sees her reflection with the dirty-blonde hair she hasn't identified with in decades.
 "I'm freaking out a little bit, because it's so much change at once," she admits.
 "But it's exactly what I wanted and I'm excited.
 I'll probably add it to my Instagram Story — I have a lot of inquiring minds asking me for pics."